-Most game-damage issues in this population have been on agricultural land between Del Norte and Center in GMU 79 and the Villa Grove area of GMU 82.
-Some landowners have been intolerant of the presence of pronghorn on their fields.
+The game-damage issues that have occurred in this population have been on agricultural lands in GMU 80 in the Capulin area, south of Monte Vista.
 The number of pronghorn involved in landowner conflict issues is a small proportion of the overall population.
 Issuing doe damage or dispersal licenses to the affected landowner usually resolves the problems.
-In GMU 79 and 82, CPW has used doe damage and dispersal licenses to reduce pronghorn conflicts on private land.